 Set up a verified email domain to send email notifications on behalf of your website domain.
 Otherwise, email notifications are sent from firstname.lastname@example.org.

 You can customize each email notification’s content, optionally include entry details and attachments, and even conditionally determine when each email should be sent.

 The left side of this field defaults to your organization’s name and represents the display name the email is to be from.
 The right side defaults to your organization’s reply-to email address as the email to be sent from.
 You can input another static email, or click into the field to use the Insert Field option to populate an email from a field on your form.

 Input the email address to send the email notification to.
 You can use the Insert Field option to prefill an email address from your form, or you can manually enter an email.
 Separate multiple email addresses using a semi-colon (up to 8 email addresses total).

 Create a subject line for your email.
 You can click into the Subject field to populate data from the form’s entry using the Insert Field option, such as Name or Date.

 Create the body of the email.
-Click into the Message field to access formatting options, include images or links, or to include entry data using the Insert Field option.
+Click into the Message field to access the formatting options and insert images or links.
+You can also use the Insert Field option to include entry data and workflow links.

-Check the box next to Uploaded Files to include any files uploaded by form users as attachments to the email notification.
+- Uploaded Files – Include any files uploaded by form users as attachments to the email notification.
 Attachments will maintain their original file name and are limited to a total aggregated size of 17MB per email.
-(Please note this feature requires at least a Pro subscription; learn more about our plans and pricing.
+You can also determine who has access to the attached files based on certain conditions and/or workflow roles.

-Check the box next to Documents to attach your form’s entry data as either a Word or PDF document to your confirmation message.
+- Documents – Attach your form’s entry data as either a Word or PDF document to your confirmation message.
 Checking this box will open up another field to select which document(s) to include.
 You can customize the format of these documents from the Manage Documents Templates dialog.